 Ontario Railway Stations

-Many of the GTR's early problems were tied to cozy political relationships such as this.
-The Glass land was in an awkward location north of the town site and far from the important commercial areas.
+The first station in St. Marys was built in 1858 for the GTR (later CN) by Gzowski and Company.
+The land was purchased from David Glass who was mayor of London at the time, likely in exchange for gaining access to London.
+The Glass land was located north of the town site and far from the important commercial areas.
 The community was angry and bitter towards the railway for many years.